Sanjay8553/text-to-speech-generator/README.md

 # text-to-speech-generator
-Text-to-Audio Converter with Manual Speed and Rate Control in Python

-Text-to-Speech Converter
-This is a Python program that uses the Pyttsx3 library to convert text into audio.
-The program prompts the user to enter text and then allows them to select the language, voice, gender, and accent for the audio output.
-The program also includes options to adjust the speed and rate of the audio, as well as a timer delay for each sentence.
+This Jupyter Notebook demonstrates how to use Python and the pyttsx3 library to convert text to speech.
+The code splits a text input into sentences, and then uses the pyttsx3 engine to speak each sentence.

-Dependencies
-The following dependencies are required to run the program:

-Python 3.x
-Pyttsx3
-NLTK (punkt package)
+Getting Started

+Prerequisites
+Make sure you have Python installed on your system.
+You can check if you have it installed by running the following command in your terminal:
+Copy code
+python --version

+You will also need to install the pyttsx3 and nltk libraries.
+You can do this by running the following commands:
+Copy code
-To install the dependencies, run the following command: pip install pyttsx3 nltk
+pip install pyttsx3 pip install nltk

-Usage
-To run the program, execute the text_to_speech.py file with Python: python text_to_speech.py

-The program will prompt you to enter the text to convert into audio, as well as the language, voice, gender, and accent for the output.
-You can also adjust the speed and rate of the audio, and set a timer delay for each sentence.

-Once the program has finished converting the text to audio, it will save the audio file as a .mp3 file and provide a link to download the file.
+Installing
+1. Clone this repository or download the Jupyter Notebook file.
+2. Open the Jupyter Notebook file using a Jupyter Notebook application (such as Anaconda or JupyterLab).
+3. Run the cells in the notebook.
+4.
+How to Use
+1. When prompted, enter the text you want to convert to speech.
+2. When prompted, select the language, voice, gender, and accent you want to use for the speech.
+3. Wait for the speech to be generated and played back to you.
+4. If you want to download the generated audio file, follow the link provided in the output.

 License
-This program is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details.

+Acknowledgments
+•	This project was inspired by the pyttsx3 library and the many applications of text-to-speech technology.